angie-clau/workshop-jsconfco/README.md

 	];
 	```

-10. Now, open your `app/app.component.ts` and pasthe the following tag <page-router-outlet>, which is your app first directive:
+10. Now, open your `app/app.component.ts` and paste the following tag <page-router-outlet>, which is your app first directive:

 	``` javascript
 	import { Component } from "@angular/core";